Barneveld, Wisconsin: 1984 F5 Tornado

 At 12:41 AM CDT on June 8, 1984, a powerful tornado tore through Barneveld.
 It was part of a large outbreak of storms that started the evening before with tornadoes also touching down in Kansas, Missouri, Iowa, and Minnesota.
 Although a tornado watch had been issued late on the night of June 7, most residents were unaware that a storm was approaching until they were awakened by a lightning strike and an instantaneous clap of thunder just before 12:41 AM CDT.
 The 0.4-mile (0.60-km) wide tornado caused F5 damage, the highest level on the Fujita scale.
 Two hundred of the village's 584 residents were injured and nine were killed.
-Seventeen of the 18 businesses in Barneveld were destroyed, including all the government offices, the fire station, library, and post office.
+Seventeen of the 18 businesses in Barneveld were destroyed, as well as all the government offices, the fire station, library, and post office.
 The town's three churches were all flattened: the Congregational United Church of Christ, pastor Rev. Jann Cather Weaver, the Lutheran Church, pastor Rev. Robert Twiton, and the Roman Catholic Church.
 The Congregational UCC church also lost its parsonage.
 In all, about 170 of the village's 225 commercial, agricultural, and residential buildings were either destroyed instantly or damaged seriously enough that they were unable to be rebuilt.
 The only remaining and largely undamaged structure was the water tower, which had to be repaired and repainted.
 Damage to the village of Barneveld was estimated at $25 million with damage to the surrounding area put at about $40 million.
 Rebuilding began immediately, and by 2000, the population of Barneveld was almost exactly double what it was at the time the tornado nearly destroyed the town.
 The thunderstorm that created the tornado also put on one of the brightest lightning shows in recorded history, generating 200 strikes per minute.